neulab/newlang-tech/speech-synthesis/selecting-prompts.md

 $FESTVOXDIR/src/promptselect/make_nice_prompts find_nice TEXT0 TEXT1 ...
 ```
 The 'nice' utterances can be found in ``data_nice.data`` file in your current directory.
 It is worth going through the sentences selected and figuring out if they are good enough to be in the final prompt set.
-Based on your findings you might want to run the process all over again to look for a different outcome.
+Based on your findings you might want to run the process all over again for a different outcome.
 ### 4. A shortcut
 You can do the whole process with:
 ``` $FESTVOXDIR/src/promptselect/make_nice_prompts do_all_asis TEXT0.txt TEXT1.txt```